aws-samples/aws-hpc-recipes/CONTRIBUTING.md

 ## Contributing new recipes

-**Start with [AGENTS.md](AGENTS.md).** The guidelines below are the review bar — what a maintainer looks for.
-The mechanics live in `AGENTS.md`: the required recipe layout, the partition-safety rules CI enforces, how to run `make validate`, and which files are generated and must not be hand-edited.
-Some namespaces add their own `AGENTS.md` with stricter rules that take precedence there; `recipes/pcs-scripts/` is one.
-A recipe can satisfy every item below and still fail validation, so read that first.
-This applies to coding agents and people alike.
+**Read [AGENTS.md](AGENTS.md) first.** It is the development contract: recipe layout, conventions, the invariants CI enforces, and how to validate your work.
+The guidelines below cover what a maintainer reviews for, which does not include validation — a recipe can satisfy all of them and still fail `make validate`.
+A namespace may add its own `AGENTS.md` that takes precedence there; `recipes/pcs-scripts/` does.

 We request that you follow these guidelines: